mmoran0032/reu2016/presentations/day01_notes.md

 - Worksheets will guide the class, but aren't turned in and are for your own benefit

+- Notes/presentations are written in Markdown (easy formatting in plain text)

 Who are you?
 --------------------------------------------------------------------------------